Cagoline/instagram-reportbot/README.md

 Type in the username of the person you want to report. </br>
 Type in the type of report (more coming soon!). </br>
 Type in how many times you want it to report. </br>

-## You are allowed to make modifications to the script but you must give credit.